nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-make-a-selection-based-on-the-value-of-another-value-in-a-layout.md

         version: '1'

 ---
+{{{multiexcerpt 'DeprecatedJSF' page='generic-multi-excerpts'}}}

+The Nuxeo UI uses a variety of web frameworks, each having its own strengths and weaknesses.
+User interfaces designed in Nuxeo Studio are primarily driven by JSF and Seam, which have a long history and are quite solid but are sometimes tricky to use in elaborate use cases.
+The Nuxeo Platform includes a widget which integrates the Javascript-based Select2 component with core Nuxeo APIs to enable some very interesting and useful Javascript-based features.

 {{#> callout type='info' }}
 {{{multiexcerpt 'check-jsf-ui-dependency' page='how-to-define-a-new-content-view'}}}
 {{/callout}}

-The Nuxeo UI uses a variety of web frameworks, each having its own strengths and weaknesses.
-User interfaces designed in Nuxeo Studio are primarily driven by JSF and Seam, which have a long history and are quite solid but are sometimes tricky to use in elaborate use cases.
-The Nuxeo Platform includes a widget which integrates the Javascript-based Select2 component with core Nuxeo APIs to enable some very interesting and useful Javascript-based features.

 ## The select2 Widget